 In 1998, the statewide median price for a single-family residential home was $127,500.
-That number rose to its peak of $270,000 in 2005, a remarkable 112 percent increase (a 16 percent per year average increase, or 11.3 percent compounded annually), after which we witnessed four consecutive years of median price declines (1.9 percent in 2006, 1.6 percent in 2007, 9.9 percent in 2008, 9.8 percent in 2009) that seem particularly dramatic due to the booming market of the seven years prior.
+That number rose to $270,000 in 2005, a remarkable 112 percent increase, after which we witnessed a drop to $202,000 over the next seven years — part of that being the collapse of the subprime mortgage market caused by defaults on high-risk housing loans.

-Amidst the sea of change to which the New Hampshire Association of REALTORS has played witness in its 85 years, one thing that has remained constant is the Realtor 'R' and the value we bring to every real estate transaction in which we take part.
+"Amidst the sea of change to which the New Hampshire Association of REALTORS has played witness in its 85 years, one thing that has remained constant is the Realtor 'R' and the value we bring to every real estate transaction in which we take part.
 We are part of a unique community where our familial cooperation transcends our business competition.
-These are not mere platitudes, but our living ideals, and they are, in fact, the foundation on which we conduct ourselves in our day-to-day affairs.
+These are not mere platitudes, but our living ideals, and they are, in fact, the foundation on which we conduct ourselves in our day-to-day affairs."

-Dan O'Halloran (at right), 2019 President, New Hampshire REALTORS
+Joanie McIntire, 2024 President, New Hampshire REALTORS